 grind till smooth puree is formed. there is no need to add water while grinding. place this puree aside.

-when the pressure settles down on its own, remove the lid and check if the lentils are cooked.
+when the pressure settles down on its own, remove the lid and check if the lentils are cooked. if they are not cooked then add some more water and pressure cook for some more time. they should be cooked well.

 add 1 cup fresh water, tomato-chili puree, butter or oil, garlic, cream and salt to the cooked lentils in pressure cooker.